Inside the Pressure Cooker: Cost Trends and Strategies for Renewal Season

 Employers who invest in total wellbeing programs see measurable improvements in retention, productivity, and overall satisfaction.

-It is estimated that the U.S. healthcare industry will face a shortfall of 2.1 million nursing professionals in 2025.
+It is estimated that the U.S. healthcare industry will face a shortfall of more than 1 million nursing professionals by 2030.

 Recommendations